Republicans Stall Crucial Vote On Financial Rules

 AUDIE CORNISH: Despite persistent talk of bipartisanship negotiations, both parties appear only to be digging in their heels.
 Republican Minority Leader Mitch McConnell is trying to cast financial regulation as yet another misfire in the Obama administration agenda.

-Senator MITCH MCCONNELL (Republican, Kentucky; Senate Minority Leader): Pick the issue, whether it's the Stimulus, the debt, health care, bailouts, you name it: The concerns Republicans raised are being validated.
+MITCH MCCONNELL: Pick the issue, whether it's the Stimulus, the debt, health care, bailouts, you name it: The concerns Republicans raised are being validated.
 As I said, all of us want to deliver a reform bill that will tighten the screws on Wall Street.
 But we're not going to be rushed into another massive bill based on the assurances of our friends on the other side.

-Senator CHRIS DODD (Democrat, Connecticut; Chairman, Senate Banking Committee): You're going have hearings at Senator Levin's committee, which is going to highlight once again what happened to people, and you're still saying no. I won't even consider debating measures that would at least minimize that kind of thing reoccurring again and putting as many people at risk?
+CHRIS DODD: You're going have hearings at Senator Levin's committee, which is going to highlight once again what happened to people, and you're still saying no. I won't even consider debating measures that would at least minimize that kind of thing reoccurring again and putting as many people at risk?
 I don't understand the logic.

 CORNISH: And don't get Dodd started on his own caucus.